russellmcc/conformal/README.md

 # Build audio plug-ins with Rust and TypeScript!

-This repo contains a nascent framework for building audio plug-ins in Rust and TypeScript!
-The working title of this framework is "Conformal".
+This repo contains a framework for building audio plug-ins in Rust and TypeScript!

 See our [documentation website](https://russellmcc.github.io/conformal) for information about how to use the framework.

-Right now this project is just in the beginning stages, so there's plenty of limitations.
-Feedback and contributions are welcome!